Presenting Biblical research into the Biblical flood, Noah's flood, including scientific evidences and Biblical Hebrew and Biblical Greek meanings.

 2 Breakup begins as ComeT Noah (CTNoah) nears the orbit of the inner planets due to planet gravitational pull and heating effects of the Sun.
 There is also the possibility of asteroid impacts.
 Its comet-type orbit is deflected by the effects of the gravitational pull of the inner planets.

 3 CTNoah comes under the attraction of Earth's gravity and as it enters the exosphere break up accelerates due to higher gravitational effects and as heating starts due to friction of the Earth's atmosphere.
 A major portion of the ice evaporates as friction heat increases and becomes the heavy rains.
 That portion that does not evaporate, both of the ice and the solid material, impacts with the Earth's surface.
 A majority portion cleaves the surface of the seas and causes massive disturbances to the seas and tidal waves that run onto the land.
 That portion that impacts with the land causes surface disturbances, but the effect of fragments and dust being kicked up into the atmosphere is mitigated by the heavy rain, as compared to the what would happen with a dry asteroid impact.
-Impact craters are then heavily eroded by the rain and run off.
 After 40 days the effects of CTNoah are ended.

-Aftereffects: The sea levels have raised considerably submersing a large portion of the seashores including much of the then-populated lands.
-The heavy rains and runoff have heavily eroded the highest mountains and highlands, forming new canyons and rivers.
-There is considerable floating debris on the surface of the waters in and on which the small animal and insect life survive.
+After effects: The heavy rains and runoff have heavily eroded portions of the land.
+There is considerable floating debris on the surface of the waters.
 With time, runoff and erosion continues; and the seas slowly settle down.
-The pressures of the additional water cause Earthquakes and movements of the surface and sea bottoms resulting in both sinking and rising of land surfaces.
-The atmosphere starts to clear and the aftereffect rains lessen and the sea surface temperatures start to return to normal.
+The pressures of the additional water cause earthquakes and movements of the surface and sea bottoms resulting in both sinking and rising of land surfaces.
+The atmosphere starts to clear and the after effect rains lessen and the sea surface temperatures start to return to normal.
 Growth starts again from roots and seeds that remain on or near the land surface.
 After 1 year and 17 days it is safe for Noah, family and animal friends to exit the ark.

 Appendix B: Evidences from Paleoindian Sites,